sph3rex/docker_pywait/README.md

 # docker_pywait

-A wait script written in python for docker/docker-compose services Tested for now only with python 3.6
+A wait script written in python for docker/docker-compose services Tested for now only with python 2.7 and 3.6

 # Usage